 Several symptoms can be associated with big toe joint arthritis, including:

 - Stiffness and pain in the big toe joint

-- Motion of the joint becomes limited leading to difficulty moving the big toe up and down
+- Limited motion of the joint, leading to difficulty moving the big toe up and down

 - Pain that worsens with an increase in activity